 Deactivating Psychology Today & Moving Forward

 Psychology Today is a common referral site for finding a therapist.
 It does not vet clinicians other than to request license & liability information.
-As a huge source of referrals, I often get at least 5-15 emails & phone calls each week from individuals seeking treatment.
-That despite a statement on my profile that says I am only accepting clients seeking gender affirming surgery evaluations.
-I still respond individually to each of these emails, because I know how hard it is to find a therapist who feels like a good fit, and even more difficult to find one who is trans competent, anti-racist, and socially aware.
+As a huge source of referrals, I used to get at least 5-15 emails & phone calls each week from individuals seeking treatment.
+That despite a statement on my profile that says I was only accepting clients seeking gender affirming surgery evaluations.
+I still responded individually to each of these emails, because I know how hard it is to find a therapist who feels like a good fit, and even more difficult to find one who is trans competent, anti-racist, and socially aware.

-Therefore, the decision to discontinue is a tough one due to worries that some folks might not be able to find me as easily, and also because I am still establishing my practice near Providence, RI in addition to continuing telehealth in MA.
+Therefore, the decision to discontinue was a tough one due to worries that some folks might not be able to find me as easily, and also because I was still establishing my practice in a new state, in addition to continuing telehealth in my previous location.
 Regardless, this decision feels like the right one.
 And I need to stick with my values.

 You may or may not be aware of some of the past issues with Psychology Today in terms of the way they sensationalize and sometimes minimize mental health, their very thin-white-cis-centric view of beauty in their magazine/articles, and questionable missing discussions about racism, anti-Blackness, & white supremacy.

-1) Therapy Den: Apparently, there is a free directory called Therapy Den that purposely seeks to add culturally competent clinicians to serve marginalized populations - doesn't take too long to create & activate your profile, and they just ask for a suggested donation to support their mission. https://www.therapyden.com/benefits
+3) Therapy Den: There is a free directory called Therapy Den that purposely seeks to add culturally competent clinicians to serve marginalized populations - doesn't take too long to create & activate your profile, and they just ask for a suggested donation to support their mission.

-b) For Black therapists: Therapy for Black Girls: https://providers.therapyforblackgirls.com/
+b) For Black therapists: Therapy for Black Girls

-- For Queer & Trans BIPOC therapists: https://www.nqttcn.com/directory
+- For Queer & Trans BIPOC therapists: NQTTCN

--For trans competent clinicians who write surgery letters: The Galup Pledge (free to join) - asks clinicians to commit to 1 free evaluation/letter a month to reduce the felt gate-keeping for trans and nonbinary folks seeking gender affirming procedures. https://thegalap.org/
+-For trans competent clinicians who write surgery letters: The Galup Pledge (free to join) - asks clinicians to commit to 1 free evaluation/letter a month to reduce the felt gatekeeping for trans and nonbinary folx seeking gender affirming procedures.

 f) For generalist clinicians: